 We have set performance measures that seek to demonstrate our ability to achieve our purpose of improving transport safety.
-The performance measures are revised from our previous corporate plans, representing a better balance between measures that focus on our effectiveness, efficiency and investigation outputs.
+The performance measures balance effectiveness, efficiency and investigation outputs.
 While the targets for each of these measures are quantitative, as appropriate, the results will be supplemented by qualitative information to give greater context and meaning.